Social Icons

 Directed by Angela Robinson

-Like the first film (The Love Bug (1968)) and all the movies in the series, this movie seems to be made for young viewers.
-Viewers who will find the antics funny, while the adults will disconnect and scroll through TikTok as the movie rolls by, or back in my days plug their ears and listen to sport.
-I recall seeing this movie back then, and it has stayed in my brain as one movie I always felt it was fun to re-see.
-But now seeing it again, I think such movies from childhood should just remain in such places.
+Like the first film (The Love Bug (1968)) and all the movies in the series, this movie seems to be made for young viewers—viewers who will find the antics funny, while the adults disconnect and scroll through TikTok as the movie rolls by, or, back in my day, plug their ears and listen to sports.
+I recall seeing this movie back then, and it has stayed in my brain as one I always felt was fun to rewatch.
+But now, seeing it again, I think such movies from childhood should just remain there.

-The problem here is the lack of insight in the possibilities this movie could have been.
-I understand the idea that Herbie cannot talk, but there is one thing The Love Bug (1968) got right, over exclamation and movements that seems like Herbie is frowning or rolling his eyes were not there.
+The problem here is the lack of insight into the possibilities this movie could have explored.
+I understand the idea that Herbie cannot talk, but one thing The Love Bug (1968) got right was using exaggerated movements and expressions to convey emotions, like Herbie frowning or rolling his eyes.
+This installment lacks that subtle charm.

-Anyways the story is about Maggie (Lindsay Logan) who is the youngest member of the Peyton racing team.
-Maggie has had a street racing accident in the past, so her father Ray (Michael Keaton) has forbidden her to race again.
-After graduation Ray took Maggie to get a car for a graduation present, and pure luck had it that the car she got was Herbie, the sentient anthropomorphic 1963 Volkswagen Beetle.
+Anyway, the story centers on Maggie (Lindsay Lohan), the youngest member of the Peyton racing team.
+Maggie has a history of street racing accidents, so her father, Ray (Michael Keaton), has forbidden her to race again.
+After her graduation, Ray takes Maggie to get a car as a graduation present, and, by sheer luck, the car she ends up with is Herbie, the sentient anthropomorphic 1963 Volkswagen Beetle.

-She cleaned it up and during a test drive Herbie took over and drover her to her friend from long ago mechanic shop.
-When they both took it for a further test drive to see what needs to be worked on and Maggie continues to struggle to control Herbie who drives to a street racing event, where NASCAR champion, Trip was.
-Herbie wins the race and Trip becomes obsessed, and we see him trying to do his best to destroy Herbie.
-While Maggie, is trying to do her best to keep her street racing days a secret from her father and trying her best to master control of Herbie.
+Maggie cleans Herbie up, and during a test drive, Herbie takes control and drives her to the mechanic shop of an old friend.
+While testing Herbie further to see what repairs are needed, Maggie struggles to control him as he drives them to a street racing event, where NASCAR champion Trip is competing.
+Herbie wins the race, and Trip becomes obsessed, doing everything he can to destroy Herbie.
+Meanwhile, Maggie tries to keep her street racing days a secret from her father while also learning to master control of Herbie.

-The movie is one of those that you know Disney did for the cash.
-The movie was a box-office success in the high days of Lohan, but a critical failure.
+This movie is one of those that you can tell Disney made for the cash.
+While it was a box-office success during Lindsay Lohan’s heyday, it was ultimately a critical failure.

 0 comments: